-Studies show that hands free cellular devices act a significant source of cognitive distraction to drivers.
+Studies show that hands-free cellular devices act as a significant source of cognitive distraction to drivers.

-Although it is perfectly legal for drivers to talk on hand-held and hands free cellphones in Pennsylvania, researchers are urging motorists to refrain from using any type of cellular device while behind the wheel.
+Although it is perfectly legal for drivers to talk on hand-held and hands-free cellular devices in Pennsylvania, researchers are urging motorists to refrain from using any type of cellular device while behind the wheel.
 According to the Governors Highway Safety Association, 14 states in the nation prohibit drivers from talking on hand-held cellphones.
-However, no state bans the use of hands free devices.
+However, no state bans the use of hands-free devices.
 In fact, many drivers have started using hands free devices as a safe alternative to the hand-held variety.
 Studies show, however, that even hands free devices are dangerous for drivers to use.

 - Listen to the radio

 - Compose a text or email using a voice-activated device